Canterbury College's spiritual life is vibrant and multi-faceted. Faith is expressed according to the Anglican Ethos for Schools.

 - regular year level Chapels

-- whole-school Chapels for Foundation Day, Ash Wednesday, Easter, End of Term and Christmas which are relevant, uplifting and lots of fun
+- whole-school Chapels for Foundation Day, Ash Wednesday, Easter, End of Term and Christmas which are relevant and uplifting

 - the annual College Family Chapel when students and their families come together as a community